 3: Mighty Max ML35 12 V Small Trolling Motor Battery For Kayak

 - Dimensions: 7.68 in x 5.16 in x 7.13 in

 - Warranty: Manufacturers

 The Mighty Max ML35 is the best trolling motor battery for those looking to run smaller boats.
 This battery runs at 35 AH which is quite sufficient for smaller boats.
-Moreover, this is a very lightweight battery, weighing at about 24 pounds.
+Moreover, this is a very lightweight battery, weighing about 24 pounds.
 This makes it perfect for smaller capacity boats that cannot handle too much weight.

 The 12 V battery is a sealed acid AGM battery.
 This ensures that the battery remains free of any potential leaks or spills.
-It can help you save up on maintenance costs as it is maintenance free.
+It can help you save up on maintenance costs as it is maintenance-free.
 The battery is quite compact in size, having dimensions: 7.68 x 5.176 x 7.13 inches.

 The best part is that the Mighty Max battery is quite affordable yet it still comes jam-packed with a wide variety of features.
-Also included is a deep discharge recover which means that the battery will recharge quickly even after getting discharged to a significant extent.
+Also included is a deep discharge recovery which means that the battery will recharge quickly even after getting discharged to a significant extent.